 The night before in Sheffield, the local derby had been a passionate, loud … nil-nil.
 Then an alarm in a building near my hotel went off all night, so I got no sleep.
 The night before that I only had five hours sleep because some dumbass keeps booking me onto early trains after night games.
 The night before that was a nil-nil in, um, London.
 (It actually took me a second to remember which city).

 Somewhere, I lost my razor, as one does, and had an itchy face because I didn’t feel like buying what would be shaving kit #13 (I am accomplished at losing razors).
 The handle on my rolling luggage broke off, so the telescoping grabbie bit barely worked.
 (In my sleep-deprived delirium I told a complete stranger “I can’t get enough of a grip to get it up.”)

 I got traveler’s stomach, the details of which I will spare you, but which occurs when one gets exhausted and one’s diet becomes atrocious.
 I was low on money.
 All my clothes were dirty.
-I wastired of trains.
-My five-year-old laptop was slowly dying and barely talks with my camera or phone.
+I was tired of trains.
+My five-year-old laptop was slowly dying and barely working with my camera or phone.
 Every hotel’s WiFi was shitty.

 I was a marathoner stumbling to the finish line.
 I was a race car losing its tires down the home stretch.
 I was a vagabond dragging his stick and bag behind him on the ground.
 In the rain.

 All of which is perfect, really, because the two teams I would be seeing play on that day were in exactly the same shape.
 Hull City were winless in five games, Reading in seven.
 Reading hadn’t scored in three games, Hull in five of their last six.
 They were 18th and 20th in the 24-team Championship.
 Plenty of seats available, folks!